Clinical Physiotherapy 2 G (11555.1)

 Students are expected to attend placements that are both local, interstate and rural.
 Travel and accomodation costs are at the students' own expence.
 All students will be travelling for some of their 4 placements.

 Participation in each placement is 5 days per week for 5 weeks.
 Part time placement are not available.
-Full attendence is required for accreditation and successful completion of the unit.
-If unable to attend, students must advise their Clinical Educator and the Unit Convener with an appropriate medical certificate.
+Some sites may require weekend attendance.
+Students will be given time off in leu during the week.
+Full attendance is required for accreditation and successful completion of the unit.
+If unable to attend, students must advise their Clinical Educator and Unit Convenor with an appropriate medical certificate.

 Placements will be outside the ACT and around Australia.